 This article is meant for people who are new to Android, existent users who’d like to take a look into open source side of Android (the tasty side) and for those who got a bit rusty (went for Windows phone for a few years maybe) and would like to freshen up their knowledge.
 What caused you to click on this one is actually not important.
-The important thing is that you get what you came for, therefore let’s take a look of what we are going to cover.
+The important thing is that you get what you came for, therefore let’s take a look at what we are going to cover.

-Since this is a bit longer article due to extensive content, there are clickable links through all the article marked with green like this, which will take you to the section where subject is discussed.
+Since this is a bit longer article due to extensive content, there are clickable links through all the article marked with green like this, which will take you to the section where the subject is discussed.

 - Android in general; first things first.
 We shall share a few words about Android in general.
 If you are an existing user you probably already know basics about your beloved mobile operating system, so feel free to skip the introduction or you can read a little about the history and how it all started

-- Versions of Android; Here we are going to take a look at various “legal” versions of Android, that is Android versions programed by the smartphone manufacturers like HTC with Sense, Samsung with TouchWiz and so on.
+- Versions of Android; Here we are going to take a look at various “legal” versions of Android, that is Android versions programmed by the smartphone manufacturers like HTC with Sense, Samsung with TouchWiz and so on.

 - Sweet underground; Next, we are going to cover the “sweet underground” that sets Android apart from other mobile OSs.
 That includes:

 Reminder: This article is live, meaning it will be updated with time as things change.